Designing an Accessible OS X App

 People with motor disabilities may need to use alternatives to the standard mouse and keyboard input devices.
 Other users may have difficulty with the fine motor control required to double-click a mouse or to press key combinations on the keyboard.
 Users with cognitive or learning disabilities may need extra time to complete tasks or respond to alerts.

-For the most part, support for motor disabilities is provided at the hardware or operating system level.
-OS X provides many such solutions in the Universal Access preferences.
-The Sticky Keys feature, for example, allows a user to type the keys in a key combination sequentially, instead of simultaneously.
-As an application developer, therefore, the most important thing you can do is to access-enable your application so your users can deploy the assistive technologies of their choice.
+For the most part, support for motor disabilities is provided at the hardware or operating-system level.
+OS X provides many such solutions in the Accessibility preferences.
+The Sticky Keys feature, for example, allows a user to type the keys in a key combination sequentially instead of simultaneously.
+As an app developer, therefore, the most important thing you can do is to access-enable your app so your users can deploy the assistive technologies of their choice.

 A feature such as Sticky Keys can also be helpful to a user with a cognitive or learning disability that makes it difficult to perform simultaneous tasks.
-An application that provides its output in both visual and auditory modes (especially simultaneously) can enhance comprehension.
-Users with such disabilities also benefit from the redundancy provided by an application that employs both audio and visual output.
+An app that provides its output in both visual and auditory modes (especially simultaneously) can enhance comprehension.
+Users with such disabilities also benefit from the redundancy provided by an app that employs both audio and visual output.

-In addition to making your application accessible, you should consider incorporating the following features:
+In addition to making your app accessible, consider incorporating the following features:

 Provide options to adjust the length of expected response times.
-Users who have difficulty quickly responding to application events benefit from having extra time to respond.
-When a timed response is required—such as notification that a regularly scheduled action is about to take place—you should provide at least one response method that does not require users to respond within the timed interval.
-Alternatively, you should provide at least one method that allows users to adjust the response time to at least five times the default setting.
+Users who have difficulty quickly responding to app events benefit from having extra time to respond.
+When a timed response is required—such as notification that a regularly scheduled action is about to take place—provide at least one response method that does not require users to respond within the timed interval.
+Alternatively, provide at least one method that allows users to increase the response time to at least five times the default setting.

-Avoid using regularly blinking cursors or other objects on screen.
-The frequency of a blinking object must not be in the range of 2 hertz to 55 hertz, inclusive.
+Avoid using regularly blinking cursors or other objects onscreen.
+The frequency of a blinking object must not be in the range of 2 to 55 Hz, inclusive.
 Objects that blink in this frequency range can cause medical complications, such as seizures, in some people.